poise/application_ruby/README.md

 - database\_master\_role: if a role name is provided, a Chef search will be run to find a node with than role in the same environment as the current role.
 If a node is found, its IP address will be used when rendering the `database.yml` file, but see the "Database block parameters" section below
 - database\_template: the name of the template that will be rendered to create the `database.yml` file; if specified it will be looked up in the application cookbook.
 Defaults to "settings.py.erb" from this cookbook
 - database: a block containing additional parameters for configuring the database connection
-- memcached\_role: if a role name is provided, a Chef search will be run to find a node with than role in the same environment as the current role.
-If a node is found, its IP address will be used when rendering the `memcached.yml` file, but see the "Database block parameters" section below
-- memcached: a block containing additional parameters for configuring the database connection

 # Database and memcached block parameters